 Dhoni's picking up a hamstring injury while batting on Sunday shouldn't come as a shock.
 Hamstring injuries are common to wicketkeepers.
 But that he has dodged injuries for a little over three years is an achievement.

-Unlike modern cricketers, Dhoni trusts natural remedy for aching joints, sore muscles, and back spasms.
-Tell him that an ice bath can bring relief and he'd have his own logic: "muscles are sore because your mind is making you feel they are."
+Unlike modern cricketers, Dhoni trusts in natural remedy for aching joints, sore muscles, and back spasms.
+Tell him that an ice bath can bring relief and he'd have his own logic: "Muscles are sore because your mind is making you feel they are."

 An India team masseur was taken aback when he first met Dhoni in October 2005.
 "When I offered him a massage, he said 'No bhai, I am good.
 Please treat someone who needs it'.
 I was shocked," he told HT.

 "Dhoni believes negative energy causes body pain.
 He's always positive and knows that he's the master of his body.
 He feels a massage would make him lazy and dependent.
 That's why in the last seven years that I've been with him in the Indian team, he has never asked me for a massage," he said.
 "He's had problems with his knee, but how many games has he missed since his debut?"

 Heath Matthews, the South African physiotherapist and rehabilitation specialist credited for success of many top Indian athletes, acknowledged Dhoni's approach.
 "It is a very individual thing.
 Lot of it has to do with inherent muscles.
 Some are flexible.
 Some are more susceptible to injuries," added Matthews.